myitcv/myitcv.github.com/_posts/2014-02-25-row-level-version-control-with-postgresql.md

 CREATE TRIGGER fruits_before
 BEFORE INSERT OR UPDATE OR DELETE ON fruits
   FOR EACH ROW EXECUTE PROCEDURE process_timetravel_before();

+DROP TRIGGER IF EXISTS fruits_after ON fruits;
+CREATE TRIGGER fruits_after
+AFTER UPDATE OR DELETE ON fruits
+  FOR EACH ROW EXECUTE PROCEDURE process_timetravel_after();
 ```

 Again, execute this SQL to create the tables and triggers, at which point you should be in a position to run the